-True or false: You're more likely to be involved in a car accident in the winter when roads are slick and driving tricky?
+True or false: You're more likely to be involved in a car accident in the winter when roads are slick and the driving is tricky?
 False.
-According to the most recent car accident statistics available through Canada's National Collision Database, collisions happen most often in October, August, and July.
+According to more than 15 years' worth of information from Canada's National Collision Database, collisions happen most often in August, followed by July and then December.

 Surprised?
 So were we, and you'll likely continue to be surprised when you learn more about when collisions traditionally happen and under what conditions.

 Take the test.
 When do you think collisions are most likely to happen on Canadian roads?

 - Mondays versus Fridays?

 Fridays.
 The most accident-prone day of the week is Friday followed by Thursday.
 Hands down, the day most likely to be collision-free is Sunday.